Wagyx/x3d-off-viewer/README.md

 Start a local web server, if you don't know how more details [here](https://create3000.github.io/x_ite/setup-a-localhost-server/)
 I usually either
-- use vscode live server extension
+- use VSCode live server extension
-- or use a command line terminal and Python, cd to the project folder then run python -m http.server
+- use a command line terminal and Python, cd to the project folder then run python -m http.server

 ## How to use it within your web page

-### New way : using an integrated Parser for the OFF file
+In this repo you will find many variations to help you include an OFF file into your webpage.
+The first thing to consider is whether you want to use the X3DOM or the X_ITE library.
+Then you can choose to use the vanilla version which only displays the model faces or the Antiprism version which is an extension of the OFF format and includes a description of edges and vertices, attributing colors to them.
+A scene using an Antiprism model have additional geometry elements to represent the vertices (spheres) and the edges (cylinders).

+### With X3DOM

-Take a look at the x_ite-off-viewer.html:
+Take a look at the x3dom-*-off-viewer.html:

-First, link the parser in the header.
-Yo can choose between several parser, each have their pros and cons:
-- AntiprismOFFParserTooManyShapes.js : the most complete but slow to load when the number of vertices and edges is large (>500).
-- AntiprismOFFParserInstancedShape.js : uses instances but there are no individual colors for vertices and edges
-- AntiprismOFFParserTriangleSet.js : uses manually crafted icospheres and cylinders
-- AntiprismOFFParser2DSets.js : uses 2D points and lines
+First, link x_ite.min.js, and the chosen main-x3dom-*.js (at the end of the <body>).
+Then, use the "x3d" tag with the off file as the "filename" attribute.

+`<x3d-canvas filename="./off/U1.off"><scene></scene></x3d>`

+You can also set some other attributes (for the Antiprism version only):
+- vertexRadius
+- edgeRadius

+### With X_ITE
-Then, use the "x3d-canvas" tag with the off file as the "src" attribute.
+For vanilla and Antiprism off file, just use the "x3d-canvas" tag with the off file as the "src" attribute to include a 3D model in your webpage as you would with a VRML or X3D file.

 Example : `<x3d-canvas src="./off/U1.off"></x3d-canvas>`

+For Vanilla : have a look at x_ite-vanilla-off-viewer.html

+For Antiprism models, the integration into the X_ITE browser comes with different flavors mostly driven by the technique used to create the geometry for the edges and vertices.
+Take a look at the various x_ite-antiprism-off-viewer-*.html files to see how to link the Parser script and use the x3d-canvas.

+The pros and cons of each technique are:
+- MultiInstancedShape : the overall best, if you have to pick any it is the one.
+- TooManyShapes : no smart things but slow to load when the number of vertices and edges is large (>500).
+- TriangleSet : uses manually crafted icospheres and cylinders, a bit ugly and slow to load for large models
+- 2DSets : uses 2D points and lines, the look is too flat

-If you would like to support parameters to modify the scene, this is achieved with the main-x_ite.js script, please link it in the header.
+If you would like to support parameters to modify the scene, don't forget to include the corresponding main-x_ite-antiprism-off-*.js file.
-Then you have to choose the correct function to handle parameters, search for the word *IMPORTANT* and then comment/uncomment the modifyScene that you need to use below it.
-I know this is a bit cumbersome to do for now.

-The parameters are set with the following attributes of the x3d-canvas:
+The parameters are set with the following attributes on the x3d-canvas:
 - vertexRadius : default is "0.03"
 - edgeRadius : default is "0.02"
 - backgroundColor :  default is "cccccc", color is in hexadecimal format